WarningImHack3r/mc-mods-checker/README.md

 ## Issues

 If you encounter any issue, **especially** if it's a mismatch between an _unmodified_ mod file and its online page, please open an issue on this repo.

+## TODO
+- [ ] Change mod online detection mechanism to use current mod version instead of target version